Page

 - Access a variety of metrics and graphs that describe performance information within the Developer Sandbox for Red Hat OpenShift that's relevant to your application.

-Fortunately the OpenShift web console publishes a good deal of performance statistics that are available right out the box.
+Fortunately, the OpenShift web console publishes a good deal of performance statistics that are available right out of the box.
 All you need to do to access the information is to know where to look within the user interface (UI).
 The objective of this lesson is to show you how to get to that information within the UI.

 First, you will use the web console to install a demonstration application that hogs OpenShift resources.
 Then you will learn how to view information about the application’s performance using basic OpenShift reporting features.